lenmus/lomse/CONTRIBUTING.md

 ## Do you have questions about the project?

-Feel free to ask any question in the [lomse mail list](https://sourceforge.net/p/lomse/mailman/).
-I always answer the posts.
+Feel free to go to the lomse [issues page](https://github.com/lenmus/lomse/issues) and create a new issue.

 ## How can I contribute?